-Any conversions of the notes will dilute the ownership interest of our existing stockholders, including holders who had previously converted their notes.
+Any conversions of the 2014 Notes or 2019 Notes will dilute the ownership interest of our existing stockholders and may otherwise depress the price of our common stock.

-Any conversion of some or all of the notes will dilute the ownership interests of our existing stockholders.
-Any sales in the public market of our common stock issuable upon such conversion could adversely affect prevailing market prices of our common stock.
-In addition, the existence of the notes may encourage short selling by market participants because the conversion of the notes could depress the price of our common stock.
+Any conversion of some or all of the 2014 Notes or 2019 Notes will dilute the ownership interests of our existing stockholders.
+Any sales in the public market of our common stock issuable upon such conversion could also adversely affect prevailing market prices of our common stock.
+In addition, holders of the 2014 Notes or 2019 Notes may hedge their position in such Convertible Notes by entering into short positions with respect to the underlying common stock.
+As a result, any anticipated conversion of the 2014 Notes or 2019 Notes could depress the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.